NishulDhakar/Dhanaya-System/README.md

 ## System Guarantees

+The engine enforces strict invariants:

-- No negative cash
+- No negative cash balances
-- No zero or negative quantity
+- No zero or negative trade quantities
 - No duplicate open positions
 - No NaN prices
 - No silent failures (fail fast)

-Invalid states raise exceptions immediately.
+Any violation raises an exception immediately.

 ---

 ## Analytics Implemented

 - Total trades
 - Win rate
 - Average win / loss
 - Maximum drawdown
 - Sharpe ratio
-- Equity curve
+- Equity curve over time

-All analytics are derived from **logged trades**.
+All analytics are derived from **logged trades**, not in-memory assumptions.

 ---

 ## Logging (Single Source of Truth)

-`logs/trades.csv` records for each trade:
+### Trade Log (`logs/trades.csv`)

+Each closed trade records:

 - timestamp
 - symbol
 - quantity
+- entry price
-- entry & exit price
+- exit price
 - pnl
+- entry reason
-- entry & exit reason
+- exit reason
 - stop loss distance
 - capital at trade

-This file is:
+This file acts as:
 - the ML dataset
 - the audit trail
 - the behavioral memory

 ---

 ## Validation Philosophy

-The system is correct only if it passes:
+The system is considered **correct** only if it passes:

-- Zero-trade strategy
+- Zero-trade scenario (strategy always returns HOLD)
-- Flat market
+- Flat market data
-- Trending market
+- Trending market data
-- Volatile market
+- Volatile market data
-- Stress tests
+- Stress tests (frequent signals, tight stops)

-Profitability is **not** a validation requirement.
+Profitability is **not** a validation criterion at this stage.

 ---

-## ML & GenAI (Deferred by Design)
+## Machine Learning & GenAI (Deferred by Design)

-ML and GenAI are layers, not foundations.
+ML and GenAI are **layers, not foundations**.

+They answer different questions:

-- ML answers: *When should I trust a rule?*
+- **ML:** When should a rule be trusted?
-- GenAI answers: *Why is the system behaving this way?*
+- **GenAI:** Why is the system behaving this way?

-They will be added **only after the core is locked and validated**.
+They will be added **only after the core system is frozen and validated**.

 ---

-## Status
+## Project Status

-- Core engine: complete
+- Core trading engine: complete
 - Deterministic execution: complete
+- Risk management & position sizing: complete
-- Logging & analytics: complete
+- Trade & decision logging: complete
+- Analytics engine: complete
 - Core version: `core-v1.0` (frozen)

+---

+## Intended Use

+- Learning how real trading systems are engineered
+- Demonstrating system design and correctness
+- Creating clean datasets for ML research
+- Interview-ready backend / systems project

 ---